-With the exception of our Executive Chairman and Executive Vice President, the compensation for each executive officer is comprised solely of base salary, 4.5% pension allocation of base salary, directors' and officers' liability insurance, and the medical benefits described below.
-The Executive Chairman also receives private health insurance and received pension allocations.
-The total amount of compensation paid to executive officers, whether or not a director, for the year ended April 30, 2016 was TSEK 13,330.
+With the exception of our Executive Chairman and the Chief Financial Officer, the compensation for each executive officer is comprised solely of base salary, 4.5% pension allocation of base salary, directors' and officers' liability insurance, and the medical benefits described below.
+The Executive Chairman also receives private health insurance and both the Executive Chairman and the Chief Financial Officer received pension allocations.
+The total amount of compensation paid to executive officers, whether or not a director, for the year ended April 30, 2015 was TSEK 9,148.